 View this post on Instagram

-Another procession is held, with the image of the Virgin Mary carrying the Child Jesus, which is accompanied by the prayerful Holy Mother of God.
+Another procession is held, with the image of the Virgin Mary carrying the Child Jesus, accompanied by the prayerful Holy Mother of God.
 This procession is very unique as the images wear the traditional Mayan dress of the region.
 Various folkloric dances also take place including: “Micos” (monkey), “Fieros”, “Venados” (deer), “Convite” or “Enmascarados” (the masked ones) and the “Tirijupos”.

 View this post on Instagram